Ernie Kovacs: Second marriage

 Adams also aided Kovacs's struggle to reclaim his two older children after the kidnapping by their mother.
 She also was a regular partner on his television shows.
 Kovacs usually introduced or addressed her in a businesslike way, as "Edith Adams".
 Adams was usually willing to do anything he envisioned, whether it was singing seriously, performing impersonations (including a well-regarded impression of Marilyn Monroe) or taking a pie in the face or a pratfall if and when needed.
 The couple had one daughter, Mia Susan Kovacs, born June 20, 1959.
+Mia died in a car crash in 1982, at age 22.

 Kovacs and his family shared a 16-room apartment in Manhattan on Central Park West that seemed perfect until he went to California for his first film role in Operation Mad Ball.
 The experience of the totally different, laid-back lifestyle of Hollywood made a big impression on him.
 He realized he was working too much in New York; in California he would be able to work fewer hours, do just as well or better and have more time for Edie and his daughters.
-At the time, he was working most of the time and sleeping about two or three hours a night.
+He was working most of the time then and sleeping about two or three hours a night.
 Kovacs claimed that he realized it was time for a change when he was telling his girls a bedtime story and found himself thinking of using it for a show instead.
 Kovacs relocated his family there in 1957, after Edie finished work for the Broadway play Li'l Abner.

 Death

 In the early morning hours of January 13, 1962, Kovacs lost control of his Chevrolet Corvair station wagon while turning quickly and crashed into a power pole in West Los Angeles.
 He was thrown halfway out the vehicle's passenger side and died almost instantly from chest and head injuries.

 A photographer arrived soon after and images of Kovacs' body – with an unlit cigar on the pavement near his outstretched hand – appeared in newspapers across the United States.

-In keeping Kovacs's wishes, a simple service was held at the Beverly Hills Community Presbyterian Church.
-The pallbearers included Jack Lemmon, Frank Sinatra, Dean Martin, Billy Wilder, and Mervyn LeRoy.
+In keeping with Kovacs's wishes, a simple service was held at the Beverly Hills Community Presbyterian Church.
+The pallbearers included Ernie's best friend Jack Lemmon, Frank Sinatra, Dean Martin, Billy Wilder, and Mervyn LeRoy.
 George Burns, Groucho Marx, Edward G. Robinson, Kirk Douglas, Jack Benny, James Stewart, Charlton Heston, Buster Keaton and Milton Berle also attended.
 The pastor said that Kovacs had summed up his life thus: "I was born in Trenton, New Jersey in 1919 to a Hungarian couple.
 I've been smoking cigars ever since."

 He is buried in Forest Lawn-Hollywood Hills Cemetery in Los Angeles.
 His epitaph reads "Nothing in moderation—We all loved him."

+There is a street named after Kovacs in San Antonio, Texas.